Pregnancy zone protein

 Pregnancy zone protein (PZP), also known as the pregnancy-associated α2-glycoprotein (α2-PAG or PAα2G), is a protein which in humans is encoded by the PZP gene on chromosome 12.
 PZP is part of the alpha-2 globulin family of proteins.
-It is often associated with pregnancy, during which it can be the most abundant amongst the plasma proteins.
+It is often associated with pregnancy, during which it can be the most abundant among the plasma proteins.
 PZP is believed to play a role in immune-regulation during pregnancy, however many aspects of its mechanism, function and structure are yet to be determined.
 Recent research has largely focused on determining how dysregulated PZP levels can act as a markers of various diseases.

 Discovery

 The first publication reporting PZP was produced in 1959 by O. Smithies.
 This was a result of an experimental process using starch gel zone-electrophoresis, which detected a protein band in the sera of 10% of the studied women in late pregnancy and after delivery.
 Over the following years the detection of the protein was improved by researchers such as J. F. Afonso and R. R. Alvarez.